jboss-developer/jboss-developer-shared-resources/guides/CONTRIBUTING.md

 JBoss Developer Contributing Guide
 ==============================

-This document contains information targeted for developers who want to contribute to JBoss developer projects.
+This document contains information targeted for developers who want to contribute to Red Hat JBoss Enterprise Application Platform developer projects.

 * [Join the Mailing list](#join-the-mailing-list): Sign up for the JBoss developer mailing list.
 * [Contribute a Quickstart](#contribute-a-quickstart): Find out how to contribute a quickstart.